cabooster/DeepCAD-RT/README.md

 **Example testing**

-To test the denoising performance with pre-trained models, you can run the demo file `demo_test_pipeline.py` .
-A demo data and corresponding model will be downloaded by default to `DeepCAD_RT_pytorch/datasets` and `DeepCAD_RT_pytorch/pth` folders, respectively.
-This file can be applied to your data after editing testing parameters `datasets_path` and `denoise_model`.
+To test the denoising performance with pre-trained models, you can run the demo script `demo_test_pipeline.py` .
+A demo dataset and its denoising model will be automatically downloaded to `DeepCAD_RT_pytorch/datasets` and `DeepCAD_RT_pytorch/pth`, respectively.
+You can change the dataset and the model by changing the parameters `datasets_path` and `denoise_model`.

 ```
 python demo_test_pipeline.py